oxylabs/chatgpt-web-scraping/README.md

 ## 5. Execute and test

 Copy the ChatGPT-generated code and check if it's executing fine.
-Here is the code that ChatGPT generated for us:
+Here's the code that ChatGPT generated for us:

 ```python
 import requests